-This class of catheters is mostly used for continuous ambulatory peritoneal dialysis, but its use can lead to complications.
+This class of catheters is mainly used for continuous ambulatory peritoneal dialysis, but its use can lead to complications.

 Technique to be used

-Under general anesthesia, the insertion of a double-ended, gooseneck Tenckhoff catheter begins with the placement of two 3-mm ports on the contralateral side of the abdomen after induction of the pneumoperitoneum with a Veress needle.
+Under general anesthesia, the insertion of a double-ended, gooseneck Tenckhoff catheter begins with placing two 3-mm ports on the contralateral side of the abdomen after induction of the pneumoperitoneum with a Veress needle.

 Oomentopexy is done with an abdominal suture pin in the ipsilateral upper quadrant.
 The catheter is inserted through a 1 cm incision in the skin and rectus sheath.

 The catheter is obliquely below the posterior rectus sheath with the help of an 8 mm VersaStep ™ trocar.
 Under direct vision, the tip of the catheter is directed towards the retrovesical area with extreme care to avoid damage to the inferior epigastric arteries.